Items

 How it Feels to Get Tested for COVID-19

 Local Halloween decoration humorously depicts how it feels to be tested with a nasal swab.
-This test is largely known to be uncomfortable as the swap is inserted through your nasal cavity and brushed against the back of your throat.
-The irritating sensation causes your eyes to water.
-However it should not feel painful. -
+This test is uncomfortable as the swab is inserted through your nasal cavity and brushed against the back of your throat.
+The irritating sensation causes your eyes to water but it should not feel painful. -

 2020-12-10